Alek Thomas Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Rockies pitching staff ranks 25th in the league.
+- The 7.9 strikeouts per nine innings compiled by the Rockies pitching staff ranks 26th in MLB.

-- The Rockies have the 26th-ranked team ERA among all MLB pitching staffs (5.04).
+- The Rockies' 5.16 team ERA ranks 27th across all MLB pitching staffs.

-- Rockies pitchers combine to give up 35 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- The Rockies rank 25th in baseball in home runs allowed (36 total, 1.3 per game).

-- Freeland gets the start for the Rockies, his sixth of the season.
-He is 2-2 with a 4.28 ERA and 18 strikeouts in 27 1/3 innings pitched.
+- Davis (0-0) makes the start for the Rockies, his third of the season.

-- The left-hander's most recent appearance came on Saturday against the Philadelphia Phillies, when he threw six innings, surrendering four earned runs while allowing five hits.
+- His last time out came on Friday, April 21 against the Philadelphia Phillies, when the righty threw 4 2/3 innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.